-Source: Comex Stat/Ministry of the Economy

 The outcome of the agribusiness trade balance showed surpluses in the entire period between October 2020 and October 2021, as shown in Chart 32, differing from the trade balance result of the other products that showed continuous deficits.
 In October 2021, the surplus of the agribusiness trade balance was US$ 7.4 billion, while the deficit of the other products was US$ 5.4 billion, with this, the outcome of the total Brazilian trade balance was positive at US$ 2.0 billion.